Surgery For Cancer Treatment

 Questions to Ask Before Surgery

-It's important to communicate your feelings, questions, and concerns with your doctor before having surgery.
+It's important to communicate your feelings, questions, and concerns with your healthcare provider before having surgery.
 Take notes, or ask a family member or friend to accompany you and take notes for you.
-You can also bring a tape recorder, so you can review information later.

 Purpose of Having Surgery